What is DeFi? Complete Guide 2025

 • Immutability: Transactions cannot be altered once confirmed

-• Decentralization: No single point of control or failure
+• decentralisation: No single point of control or failure

-• Programmability: Complex financial logic can be coded
+• Programmability: Complex monetary logic can be coded

-Instead of traditional order books, many DeFi protocols use liquidity pools - smart contracts containing funds that users can trade against.
-Liquidity providers earn fees for supplying funds to these pools.
+Instead of traditional order books, many decentralised platforms use capital pools - smart agreements containing funds that participants can trade against.
+Capital providers earn fees for supplying funds to these reserves.

 Key DeFi Services